Solar Photovoltaic Assessment with Large Language Model: Methodology

 \subsubsection{Data Labeling}

-We employ manual annotation to label each tiled image, recording the presence, location, and estimated quantity of solar panels.
-The human-in-the-loop approach ensures high-quality ground truth labels, facilitating effective fine-tuning and reliable performance evaluations \cite{blasch2012high}.
+We employ manual annotation to label each tiled image, recording the presence, location, and estimated quantity of solar panels. {Four annotators participated in the labeling.
+All annotators had prior experience in rooftop PV identification and visual interpretation of overhead imagery, and they received dedicated training before the annotation process.
+For every image, at least two annotators labeled independently, and we observed 100\% pairwise agreement among all annotators, corresponding to a Kappa score of $1.0$.} The human-in-the-loop approach ensures high-quality ground truth labels, facilitating effective fine-tuning and reliable performance evaluations \cite{blasch2012high}.